 Torque ripple is a common challenge in the implementation of SRMs, and it has a range of different causes such as sampling [3], magnetic hysteresis [4] and magnetic saturation [5], and the most important is imperfect commutation.
 The mechanism through which currents are applied to different coils to produce torque is specified by a user-defined commutation function [3], [6], [7], [8].
-The design of such a function relies on a model of the torque-current-angle (TCA) relationship of the SRM.
-Any mismatch between this simplified model and the true system leads to a position-dependent error between the desired torque and the achieved torque, degrading the tracking performance of the system and introducing acoustic noise.
-Reasons for model mismatch include manufacturing tolerances and assembly variations.
+The design of such a function relies on a model of the torque-current-angle relationship of the SRM.
+Any mismatch between this simplified model and the true system leads to a position-dependent error between the desired torque and the achieved torque, degrading the tracking performance of the

-Max van Meer (e-mail: m.v.meer@tue.nl), Gert Witvoet, and Tom Oomen are with the Control Systems Technology section, Department of Mechanical Engineering, Eindhoven University of Technology, The Netherlands.
+1Max van Meer (e-mail: m.v.meer@tue.nl), Gert Witvoet and Tom Oomen are with the Control Systems Technology section, Department of Mechanical Engineering, Eindhoven University of Technology, The Netherlands.
 This work is part of the research programme VIDI with project number 15698, which is (partly) financed by the Netherlands Organisation for Scientific Research (NWO).
 In addition, this research has received funding from the ECSEL Joint Undertaking under grant agreement 101007311 (IMOCO4.E).
 The Joint Undertaking receives support from the European Union's Horizon 2020 research and innovation programme.

-Gert Witvoet is also with the Department of Optomechatronics, TNO, Delft, The Netherlands.
+2Gert Witvoet is also with the Department of Optomechatronics, TNO, Delft, The Netherlands.

-Tom Oomen is also with the Delft Center for Systems and Control, Delft University of Technology, Delft, The Netherlands.
+3Tom Oomen is also with the Delft Center for Systems and Control, Delft University of Technology, Delft, The Netherlands.